gbauza3destinee/zodiakApp/README.md

 ## Zodiak App Project
 Zodiak is a utility service app that receives a User’s birthdate and predicts their Sun sign, and Elemental Value as dictated by Western Astrology, mapping where the Sun was stationed on the User’s date of birth.

+This app takes in a User given birthdate, and name.
+Then it internally identifies which of the 12 subgroup Classes it belongs to, as organized by Quad Groups (consisting of the 4 Elemental Values = Water, Fire, Air, Earth).

 ## Motivation
 Zodiak makes predicting a User’s sunSign and elemental qualities quick, easy and fun!
 Share your sign results with your friends and discuss the nuances of Astrology and personalities.